 During the operation, the clouded lens is removed and replaced with an artificial lens.
 If a patient has cataracts in both eyes, they will have separate operations for each eye.

 After cataract surgery, the patient’s vision starts to return within a few hours.
 After post-operative checks, their bandages are removed and they can usually go home the same day.

 We also want to improve the quality of cataract surgery and increase the number of operations that are able to be performed.

-To achieve this, we aim to improve community health programmes and increase the number of surgeons, nurses and community workers trained in eye health, as well as educating people about the condition and explaining where to get treatment.
+To achieve this, we aim to improve community health programmes and increase the number of surgeons, nurses and community workers trained in eye health, as well as educating people about cataracts and explaining where to get treatment.

 Since our work began in 1950, Sightsavers has helped to provide 7.9 million cataract operations in poorer countries, and trained more than 1,020 surgeons to perform the operations.